Frequently Asked Questions – Hospital Professionals

 You can tell them that donation may be an option for their loved one and that you will contact The Living Legacy Foundation to have them speak to the family about the donation process.
 We will ensure the family understands the options that are available to them.

-Contact the Maryland Donor Referral Line (MDRL) for any patient meeting the referral triggers (link to Need to Make a Referral – 4.2.6) and be sure to call back to the MDRL with any changes to the patient’s plan of care, code status, and/or instability.
+Contact the Maryland Donor Referral Line (MDRL) for any patient meeting the referral triggers (410-242-1173 or 1-800-923-1133) and be sure to call back to the MDRL with any changes to the patient’s plan of care, code status, and/or instability.
 Please also ensure the care team maintains the patient’s hemodynamic status in order for The LLF to complete an evaluation and speak to the family about donation, if appropriate.
 Maintaining good communication with The LLF will help to ensure donation remains an option the family can consider.